 The first step you should take is to take time to acknowledge your feelings.
-If you’re recently gotten separated, then things might be too fresh to think about moving on.
-Most people don’t know how to deal with these situations and start to feel better in a few days once you’ve thought things through in all likelihood.
+If you’re recently gotten separated, then things might be too fresh to think about grief process and moving on.
+Most people don’t know how to deal with negative feelings in these situations and start to feel better in a few days once you’ve thought things through in all likelihood.

 Take care of your Kids:

 If you have children with your ex-partner, it’s important to do everything to take care of them.
 You never want your kids to have divorced parents.
 Kids don’t understand terms like divorce or separation.

 It’s up to the parents to make sure they feel safe while you’re adapting to the new normal relationship. read more about online counseling for kids

 In a few cases, joint custody works out nicely, and you can be a good parent of your child even after the divorce is finalized.
 Divorced parents need to be cordial to one another for their kids.

 Get rid of Ex-Partner Stuff: